paulocilasjr/pycaret-use-case/README.md

-# pycaret-use-case
+# A repository of biomedical use cases for PyCaret.
-Use cases for PyCaret
+Therapy response prediction using LORIS model (Chang et al., 2024).